-Jules and Allie had said this to Simon so many, many times, and each time he struggled to answer.
-Yeah, he was pissed at Kevin; but at the time he felt so sorry for the guy.
-Went from having the best girlfriend in the world, and being in a great band, to nothing.
-Simon didn’t like the way he’d resumed running around, either—even with that idiot drunk girl who, Kevin told him, spent the first two weeks of the summer calling him, writing him letters, and one night she just showed up… threw a rock at his window, and when he looked out, she was just standing there.
-He asked her how she knew which window was his bedroom, and she said she had been by earlier and looked in while the shade was up.
-“Creepy as shit,” he laughed.
+Jules and Allie had said this to Simon so many, many times, and each time he agreed that was pissed at Kevin, but at the time he felt sorry for him.
+Kevin had gone from having the best girlfriend in the world and being in a great band, to nothing.
+Simon didn’t like the way he’d resumed running around, either—even with that idiot drunk girl who, Kevin told, spent the first two weeks of the summer calling him, writing him letters, and one night she just showed up…threw a rock at his window, and when he looked out, she was just standing there.
+Kevin asked her how she knew which window was his bedroom, and she said she had been by earlier and looked in while the shade was up.
+“Creepy as shit,” Kevin laughed.
 But Simon thought what was even creepier was the look on Kevin’s face as he explained how he dumped her at a party in front of her friends.
 “What’s your problem?”
 Simon asked.
 “She really liked you.
 You should have let her down easy.”
-But Kevin had said, “No way.
+But Kevin said, “No way.
 She’s the real reason I lost Lissie.”
 When Simon suggested he call her—Lisbeth, not the drunk girl−Kevin just kept shaking his head and insisting that it was too late.

-“I think he got scared at how much he loved her,” Simon now said.
+“I think he got scared at how much he loved her,” Simon said, not telling them all that.
 “It freaked him out that he wasn’t free and single anymore.”

-“That’s no excuse,” Allie said, and Jules shook her head.
-“Let’s not even talk about him.”
+“That’s no excuse,” Jules said.
+“I don’t even want to talk about him.”

 “Let’s find out when everyone can go, and I’ll ask Grandfather to call his friend.”